12- and 15-Passenger Vans

 - Drivers should be aware of the following conditions that most often result in rollovers:

 - The van goes off a rural road and hits a ditch, embankment, or soft soil.

 - The driver is fatigued, falls asleep at the wheel, or is driving too fast for conditions.
 Vans traveling at high speeds where the driver loses control often slide sideways off the road.

 - Insist that all occupants wear safety belts for the entire duration of the trip.
-76% of those who died in 15 passenger van rollovers in single vehicle crashes from 1990 to 2002 were not buckled up.
-An unrestrained 15 passenger van occupant involved in a single vehicle crash is about three times as likely to be killed as a restrained occupant.
+An unrestrained 15 passenger van occupant involved in a single vehicle crash is about four times as likely to be killed as a restrained occupant.

 - If possible, move passengers and cargo forward of the rear axle and avoid placing loads on the roof.

 - Check tires before any trip to make sure that they are properly inflated and not excessively worn.
 The pressure of each tire should be checked when “cold” and set to the recommended inflation pressure as specified on the vehicle placard in the owner’s manual.
 It may be surprising to many that the typical recommended pressure for the rear tires can be much higher than for the front tires.
 Vans should always be equipped with a tire gauge.
 Avoid using a spare tire that is over 10 years old.

 - Later model 15-passenger vans with electronic stabilization control (ESC) and tire pressure monitoring systems (TPMS) are safer than older models.
 ESC became a standard feature on all 15-passenger vans manufactured after 09/01/2011.